What42Pizza/LooF/Documentation/Statements.md

 - **forEach VAR\_NAME, VALUE (table)**
   - Same as statement 'forEach VAR\_NAME, VALUE, VAR\_NAME' but with the second VAR\_NAME being is assumed to be "\_" .. the first VAR\_NAME.
 Errors if VALUE is not a table
 - **forEach VAR\_NAME, VALUE (table), VAR\_NAME**
   - If the second VAR\_NAME is null:  Sets the second VAR\_NAME to 0 and the first VAR\_NAME to VALUE indexed with the second VAR\_NAME.
-Erros if VALUE is not a table
+Errors if VALUE is not a table
   - If the second VAR\_NAME plus 2 is less than the length of VALUE:  Increments the second VAR\_NAME and sets the first VAR\_NAME to VALUE indexed with the second VAR\_NAME.
-Erros if VALUE is not a table
+Errors if VALUE is not a table
   - If the second VAR\_NAME plus 2 is not less than the length of VALUE:  Jumps execution to after the first 'repeat' statement it can find that is on the same code block level.
 Errors if VALUE is not a table or if no suitable 'repeat' statement is found
 - **while VALUE**
   - If VALUE is truthy:  Effectively nop; only useful because of the other while conditions